tmtsoftware/esw-ts/docs/src/main/technical/csw-aas-js.md

 is at root level of project. `tsconfig.json` allows to configure multiple compiler options.
 Please refer [this](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for details of compiler options.
-`npm run build` command will run `tsc` which will produce outputs (.js and .d.ts). `.d.ts` files are the type declaration files which provide typings for react components exported by library. `package.json` points to `index.js` as a entry point for library and `index.d.ts` as types.
+`npm run build` command will run `tsc` which will produce outputs (.js and .d.ts). `.d.ts` files are the type declaration files which provide typings for react components exported by library. `package.json` points to `index.ts` as a entry point for library and `index.d.ts` as types.
 This will help `csw-aas-js` library users to know type signatures of components. e.g. type signature for react component props, api signatures. `csw-aas-js` can be seamlessly consumed by applications written ES6 or Typescript.